 In short, the Abu al-Abbas al-Mursi Mosque is the most beautiful monument in Alexandria.

-With more than 60 years worth of experience behind our tours, we are only too well-aware of the fact that not all people who visit Egypt have the desire to visit religious monuments such as the Abu al-Abbas al-Mursi Mosque.
+With decades worth of experience behind our tours, we are only too well-aware of the fact that not all people who visit Egypt have the desire to visit religious monuments such as the Abu al-Abbas al-Mursi Mosque.
 For this reason, many of our Egypt travel packages don’t include a visit to this site.

 However, since all tour packages at Egypt Tours Plus are fully customizable, a visit to this magnificent mosque can easily be added to your preferred itinerary if it is not already included.